adamcrampton/object-cache/README.md

 * Add a ```methodClass``` key to your ```config/object_cache.php``` file, and set that value to the fully namespaced class name you created in the previous step.
 * Delete your object cache Middleware.
 * Change the Middleware settings in ```app/Http/Kernel.php``` to use the package Middleware: ```\AdamCrampton\ObjectCache\Middleware\CheckObjectCache::class```
+* See the Configuration section below for additional config options you may not have set.

 ## Installation
 * Run ```composer require adamcrampton/object-cache``` in your project directory